Efficacy

 Clinical study overview

-The GEMINI pivotal study was a Phase 3, double-blind, placebo-controlled study that evaluated AUVELITY vs placebo for 6 weeks in 327 patients (N=163 AUVELITY and N=164 Placebo) with MDD.
+The GEMINI pivotal study was a Phase 3, double-blind, placebo-controlled study that evaluated AUVELITY vs placebo for 6 weeks in 327 patients (n=163 AUVELITY and n=164 placebo) with MDD.
 The study met its primary endpoint of symptom improvement on the MADRS total score at Week 6.
-Key secondary endpoints were change in MADRS total score from baseline to Week 1 and Week 2, response (≥50% improvement in MADRS total score) at Week 6, and remission (MADRS total score ≤10) at Week 2.1,2 See full study design.
+Key secondary endpoints were change in MADRS total score from baseline to Week 1 and Week 2, response (≥50% improvement in MADRS total score) at Week 6, and remission (MADRS total score ≤10) at Week 2.1 See full study design.

 Swipe to see next content

-P-values for Weeks 3 and 4 were not adjusted for multiplicity and are therefore not presented.
+P-values for Weeks 3 and 4 were not adjusted for multiplicity and are therefore not presented.1

-Minimal clinically important difference (MCID) estimates for MADRS ranged from 1.6 to 1.9 between treatment groups.4
+Minimal clinically important difference estimates for MADRS ranged from 1.6 to 1.9 between treatment groups.
+The MCID is a concept defined as ”the smallest difference in a score that patients perceive as beneficial.”4,5

-BID=twice a day, LS=least square; MADRS=Montgomery‑Åsberg Depression Rating Scale; mITT=modified intention‑to‑treat; MMRM=mixed model with repeated measures
+BID=twice a day; LS=least squares; MADRS=Montgomery‑Åsberg Depression Rating Scale; MDD=major depressive disorder; mITT=modified intention‑to‑treat; MMRM=mixed model with repeated measures; PHQ-9=Patient Health Questionnaire-9.

 Swipe to see next content